Restriction estimates for hyperboloids in higher dimensions via bilinear estimates

 In the case $d = 3, m = 1$ Theorem 1 was proved independently by Vargas (\cite{V}) and S. Lee (\cite{L}) using a bilinear method.
-This was later improved by Cho and J. Lee, who adapted the polynomial partitioning method developed by Guth in \cite{G1} to show that \eqref{eq:mainEst} holds for $p > 3.25$ (\cite{CL}).
-In \cite{S} Stovall proves endpoint cases when $d = 3$ that do not follow from arguments in \cite{L} and \cite{V}.
+This was later improved by Cho and J. Lee (\cite{CL}), who adapted the polynomial partitioning method developed by Guth in \cite{G1} to show that \eqref{eq:mainEst} holds for $p > 3.25$.
+In \cite{S} Stovall proved certain endpoint cases when $d = 3$ that do not follow from arguments in \cite{L} and \cite{V}.
 See also the paper \cite{K} by Kim.
-For other recent progress on restriction estimates for more complicated hyperbolic surfaces in dimension 3 see \cite{BMV} and the references therein.
+For other recent progress on restriction estimates for perturbations of the hyperbolic paraboloid in dimension 3 see the recent papers of Buschenhenke-M\"{u}ller-Vargas \cite{BMV} and Guo-Oh \cite{GO}.

 When $d \geq 4$ the bilinear-to-linear reduction applied by Vargas and S. Lee breaks down for reasons we discuss further in Section 2.1.
-Improved restriction estimates also do not follow immediately from the techniques established by Guth in \cite{G} to study paraboloids in higher dimensions.
-Indeed, the transverse equidistribution estimates that play a crucial role in Guth's argument can fail for hyperboloids in certain cases (see example 8.8 in \cite{GHI}).
-For related reasons the Bourgain-Guth method developed in \cite{BG} also does not easily adapt to hyperboloids in the case where $d \geq 5$ is odd, although if $d$ is even then the estimate in Theorem \ref{thm:restrictionThm} follows from their more general estimates for H\"{o}rmander-type operators (see Remark \ref{rmk:BG} at the end of Section 3 below).
+Improved restriction estimates also do not follow immediately from the techniques established by Guth in \cite{G} to study elliptic paraboloids in higher dimensions.
+Indeed, the transverse equidistribution estimates that play a crucial role in Guth's argument can fail for hyperbolic paraboloids in certain cases (see Example 8.8 in \cite{GHI}).
+For related reasons the Bourgain--Guth method developed in \cite{BG} also does not easily adapt to hyperbolic paraboloids in the case where $d \geq 5$ is odd, although if $d$ is even then the estimate in Theorem \ref{thm:restrictionThm} follows from their more general estimates for H\"{o}rmander-type operators (see Remark \ref{rmk:BG} at the end of Section 3 below).

+As mentioned above, Hickman and Iliopoulou \cite{HiI} have recently extended the polynomial partitioning method developed by Guth in \cite{G} and Guth, Hickman, and Iliopoulou in \cite{GHI} to the hyperbolic case.
+The key new ingredient is the introduction of certain weakened transverse equidistribution estimates.
+These estimates, which describe the extent to which $Ef$ can concentrate along the neighborhood of a lower-dimensional variety, get worse as the parameter $m$ increases but are still strong enough to obtain improved restriction bounds when $m$ is not too large.

+Certain sharp fractal estimates for $Ef$ have also been recently obtained by the author, Erdo\u{g}an, and Harris in \cite{BEH}.
+These estimates extend the fractal restriction argument of Du and Zhang \cite{DZ} to the hyperbolic case.
+A weighted version of the bilinear argument in this paper plays a key role in the proof of some of the sharp results in the main theorem in \cite{BEH}.